Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 Method ``equilibrate`` invokes Cantera's chemical equilibrium solver, which uses an element potential method.
-The element potential method is one of a class of equivalent *nonstoichiometric* methods that all have the characteristic that the problem reduces to solving a set of M nonlinear algebraic equations, where M is the number of elements (not species).
-The so-called *stoichiometric* methods, on the other hand, (including Gibbs minimization), require solving K nonlinear equations, where K is the number of species (usually K >> M).
+The element potential method is one of a class of equivalent *nonstoichiometric* methods that all have the characteristic that the problem reduces to solving a set of :math:`M` nonlinear algebraic equations, where :math:`M` is the number of elements (not species).
+The so-called *stoichiometric* methods, on the other hand, (including Gibbs minimization), require solving :math:`K` nonlinear equations, where :math:`K` is the number of species (usually :math:`K >> M`).
 See Smith and Missen, "Chemical Reaction Equilibrium Analysis" for more information on the various algorithms and their characteristics.

 Cantera uses a damped Newton method to solve these equations, and does a few other things to generate a good starting guess and to produce a reasonably robust algorithm.
-If you want to know more about the details, look at the on- line documented source code of Cantera C++ class 'ChemEquil.h'.
+If you want to know more about the details, look at the C++ code in `ChemEquil.h </documentation/docs-2.4/doxygen/html/ChemEquil_8h.html>`__.

 Chemical Kinetics
 =================

-:class:`Solution` objects are also :class:`Kinetics` objects, and provide all of the methods necessary to compute the thermodynamic quantities associated with each reaction, reaction rates, and species creation and destruction rates.
+:py:class:`Solution` objects are also :py:class:`Kinetics` objects, and provide all of the methods necessary to compute the thermodynamic quantities associated with each reaction, reaction rates, and species creation and destruction rates.
 They also provide methods to inspect the quantities that define each reaction such as the rate constants and the stoichiometric coefficients.
 The rate calculation functions are used extensively within Cantera's
-`reactor network model </api-docs/docs/sphinx/html/cython/zerodim.html#sec-cython-zerodim>`_ and `1D flame model </api-docs/docs/sphinx/html/cython/onedim.html#sec-cython-onedim>`_.
+`reactor network model </documentation/docs-2.4/sphinx/html/cython/zerodim.html#sec-cython-zerodim>`_ and `1D flame model </documentation/docs-2.4/sphinx/html/cython/onedim.html#sec-cython-onedim>`_.

-Information about individual reactions that is independent of the thermodynamic state can be obtained by accessing `Reaction` objects with the `Kinetics.reaction` method:
+Information about individual reactions that is independent of the thermodynamic state can be obtained by accessing :py:class:`Reaction` objects with the :py:func:`Kinetics.reaction` method:

 .. code:: python